Alzymologist/yeast/doc/yeast-capture.md

 2. Empty the container almost to the bottom, so that 10-50ml remains.
 3. Flame the opening and add sterile wort into container; mix thoroughly.
 4. Wait until fermentation is visible; yeast could be sampled at high krauzen.
-5. To sample, we again flame the opening of the bottle and pour some wort into sterile test tube.
+5. To sample, flame the opening of the bottle and pour some wort into sterile test tube.
 This wort could be used to streak the plate.

 ## Plate streak